/ astro-integrations / How to Use Deno Deploy with Astro: Complete Guide

 Step-by-step guide to integrating Deno Deploy with your Astro website.

 Deno Deploy is a serverless platform for deploying JavaScript and TypeScript at the edge.
 It runs your code on Deno's global network of edge servers, meaning your Astro site responds from the nearest location to each visitor.
 The result is extremely low latency.
-Astro has an official Deno adapter, which makes this one of the smoother deployment integrations available.
+Astro has a Deno adapter for on-demand (server-side) rendering, which makes this one of the smoother deployment integrations available.

 What makes Deno Deploy different from traditional Node.js hosting is that it uses the Deno runtime instead of Node.
 This means native TypeScript support, a security-first permissions model, and Web Standard APIs built in.
-For SSR Astro sites, this translates to fast cold starts and efficient edge rendering.
+For on-demand rendered Astro sites, this translates to fast cold starts and efficient edge rendering.

 Prerequisites

-• A Deno Deploy account (free tier available, Pro at $20/mo)
+• A Deno Deploy account (free tier available)

 Installation

-Note: Even though you develop with npm/Node locally, the Deno adapter ensures your built output runs on the Deno runtime in production.
+Note: Even though you can develop with npm/Node locally, the Deno adapter builds an entry point that runs on the Deno runtime in production.

 Configuration